Ziqi-Yang/jpg/README.md

 ## Override Options

-You can see the full list of JPG variables using command `jpg config`.
-A list of customizable variables can be viewed using command `jpg config 1`.
+You can see the full list of JPG variables using command `jpg config -a`.
+Other options for `jpg config` can be viewed by command `jpg` or `jpg help`

 You can customize it in a file called `config` (if you use example configuration) at your JPG user configuration directory.
 This file follows the style of `.env` file.
 Here is an example:

     JPG_V_USER_NAME="Meow King"